A Storm of Swords

 You have rated this

 George R. R. Martin has always told his epic story with a focus on the individual, highlighting the point of view of each character, and here he adds two more to the already wide range available: Samwell Tarly’s and Jaime Lannister’s.
-Besides that, the author also manages to avoid one of the greatest issues of the previous volumes, this time making all perspectives both interesting and relevant to the events that transpire.
+Samwell’s point of view stands out because his sweet personality contrasts with the atmosphere of horror built by the constant appearances of the fearsome White Walkers – the mythical creatures that supposedly roam the North.
+His point of view sheds light on their mystery and, as a result, makes Jon’s quest more urgent and tense.

-Samwell’s point of view, for example, stands out because his sweet personality contrasts with the atmosphere of terror built by the constant appearances of the White Walkers.
-His point of view sheds a light on those mysterious creatures and, as a result, makes Jon’s quest more urgent and tense.
-Jaime’s perspective, on the other hand, is striking in the way that it subverts the character: since the main image on the kingslayer until now was originated from the Starks’ point of view, when the reader finnaly follows the events through his eyes they discover a character that, while still having made all the terrible things he’s made, is considerably more just and loveable than imagined, bringing a twisted notion of honor that fits perfectly into the discussion introduced in the first novel.
+Jaime’s perspective, meanwhile, is striking in the way that it subverts the character: since the main image of the kingslayer until now originated from the Starks’ point of view, it was biased against him.
+So, when we finally follow the events through his eyes, we discover a character who, while still having made all the terrible things he’s made, is considerably more just and loveable than imagined, bringing a twisted notion of honor that fits perfectly into the discussion introduced in the first novel.

-About old characters, one whose plot stands out is Arya, due to the introduction of a group of outlaws called the Brotherhood and the surprising development of the Hound, who reinforces his ambivalent nature: he can be brutal, but also caring; indifferent to violence, but fair nonetheless.
-Even Daenerys, who decides to return from vacation, impresses with her most violent arc so far.
-The queen proves to be even more ruthless than before, and if her unrelenting promises to take what is rightfully hers with “fire and blood were empty in the previous volumes – loaded primarily with hope – here they become quite real.
-She keeps being developed gradually, with external circumstances molding her character and influencing her actions, and here even her treacherous war stratagems surprise and provide a new glimpse of the kind of leader she may eventually become.
+About old characters, one whose plot stands out is Arya, due to the introduction of a group of outlaws called “Brotherhood Without Banners” and the surprising development of the Hound, which reinforces his ambivalent nature: he can be brutal, but also caring; indifferent to violence, but fair nonetheless.
+Even Daenerys, who decides to return from her vacation in the desert, impresses with her most violent arc so far.
+She proves to be even more ruthless than before, and if her unrelenting promises to take what is rightfully hers with “fire and blood were empty in the previous volumes – loaded primarily with hope – here they become quite real.
+She keeps being developed gradually, with external circumstances molding her character and influencing her actions little by little – she’s the one character in the novel that can surprise us – and here her treacherous war schemes provide a new glimpse of the kind of leader she may eventually become.

 The magical element is also a bit heavy-handed here.
 In fantasy, magic must often be used with great care to avoid causing plot holes and cases of deus ex machina.
-The presence of Melisandre’s God in A Clash of Kings, for example, worked precisely because it was confined to her plotline, functioning as means to differentiate Stannis from the other kings by making the atmosphere around him more sinister.
+The presence of Melisandre’s god in A Clash of Kings, for example, worked precisely because it was confined to her plotline, functioning as a means to differentiate Stannis from the other kings by making the atmosphere around him more sinister.
 In A Storm of Swords, though, the reach of the Red God spreads all over Westeros, leading to some questionable events.
 Even resurrections happen, which never fail to seem arbitrary, leaving the reader – and even some characters – to wonder why magic can make some people come back to life but not others.
-Actions that surround the Red God will often arouse questions like these, and because they are never answered, they can hamper the impact of some of the events and twists.
+Actions that surround the Red God often arouse questions like these, and because they are never answered, they can hamper the impact of some of the events and twists.

 Nonetheless, it remains interesting to observe the parallel between magic and honor that is reinforced in A Storm of Swords.
-It is always the characters that are the most connected to honor who are surrounded by the most powerful forms of magic.
+It is always the characters who are the most connected to honor who are surrounded by the most powerful forms of magic.
 Stannis, with his draconian vision of justice, has Melisandre by his side.
 The Night’s Watch, sustained by honor, is tasked with defending Westeros from the supernatural.
 The Starks have direwolves, which even leave their side in moments of doubt: Grey Wind, when Robb breaks his vow and falls in love with a woman that is not related to Walder Frey; Ghost, while Jon is also divided between love and duty; and even Lady suffered the consequences of Sansa’s lie in A Game of Thrones.
-Meanwhile, the Lannisters, who could not care less about honor, deny the existence of magic and act with scorn and suspicion towards anyone who claims otherwise.
+Meanwhile, the Lannisters – especially Cersei, who could not care less about honor – deny the existence of magic and act with scorn and suspicion towards anyone who claims otherwise.
 With Daenerys, we have a mysterious figure related to honor becoming her knight and, in a previous volume, her brother’s inability to resist fire as other examples.
 In short, there are several parallels in the series to discuss the ambivalence of honor: it can represent a political weakness, but also be the greatest strength of its bearer.
 Both concepts are shed by the same light, being treated as ancient and noble forces that can become a double-edged blade if managed carelessly.

 December 04, 2018